nygaard91/Pixel-Perfect-AI-Art-Converter/README.md

   Export your pixel art as a PNG using the available export buttons.
 The image is generated at your chosen scale for download.

+## Installation
+Just download the folder and extract it to any location on your computer.
+No installation is required!
+Simply open the file named 'index.html' in your browser, and you're good to go.
+The code is designed to run directly in the browser without the need for a local environment.

 ## Technical Details

 ### Grid Cell System